How to create a company password policy

 Passwords are more than just the most effective way to keep coworkers with cooties out of your secret fort in the breakroom.
 They’re also the foundation of the authentication process, confirming a user’s identity and preventing unwanted access to critical data.
-Crafting a strong password security policy can help ensure credentials are strong and don’t fall into the wrong hands.
+Crafting a strong password security policy can help ensure credentials are secure and don’t fall into the wrong hands.

 What is good password hygiene?